nailaazam/ModellingGDPRCompliance/README.md

 We have prepared a new template specifically for Telehealth Services System modeled the non-compliance threats.
 The noncompliance-template allows us to import GDPR entities such as DS, DP, DC, SA, etc into the model and use non-compliance specific trust boundary.

 The [non-compliance template](https://github.com/nailaazam/ModellingGDPRCompliance/blob/main/nonCompliant.tb7) and its [Threat Report](https://github.com/nailaazam/ModellingGDPRCompliance/blob/main/Threat%20Modeling%20Report-noncompliance.html) is available in this repo.

+To use the non-compliance-template and the kubearmor threat model you need to download [Microsoft Threat Modeling Tool](https://learn.microsoft.com/en-us/azure/security/develop/threat-modeling-tool).